Code-Institute-Submissions/Aussie-adventures-MS2/README.md

 ##### New users:

 * As a traveller, I want to find information about different types of activities and places and show them locations on a map for my next holiday in Australia.
-* As a traveller,I want to have more targeted activity options to choose.
+* As a traveller,I want to have more targeted activity options to choose from.
 * As a traveller, I want to find general information about travelling in Australia, so I can prepare everything before travel.
 *  As a traveller, who is either a visitor in Australia or thinking of visiting Australia I want to know the best local spots from residents, so I can choose the best places to visit.
 * As a traveller, I want to check out different places/activities that are nearby in the city where I travel, so I can choose one to go .